bitcointranscripts/bitcointranscripts/bitcoin-review-podcast/demystifying-and-understanding-bitcoin-core-development.md

 He's got funding as far as I know on and that's anonymous.
 He communicates with voice and he's been on the Optech recap that we've done.
 So he's still connected and maybe maybe he wouldn't do an in-person meeting.
-But you

 NVK: 02:11:02

-know, like guys, it's also not that like I think like the fear is blown a little bit out of proportion because, you know, a few devs had issues with Craig Wright and stuff.
+But you know, like guys, it's also not that like I think like the fear is blown a little bit out of proportion because, you know, a few devs had issues with Craig Wright and stuff.
-I mean, realistically speaking, like, you know, there's a lot of people working in And like the great, great, great majority never had any issues that I know of.
+I mean, realistically speaking, like, you know, there's a lot of people working in, And like the great majority never had any issues that I know of.
 So, you know, like don't just fall for the fear to like, you know, have some balls and go get some shit done.

 Sjors Provoost: 02:11:25

 Kind of depends on where you live, too, right?
 If you live in a sort of, you know, free speechish place, it's going to be a little bit different than if you live in a country where being even remotely involved with Bitcoin is like death penalty stuff.
-So right.

 NVK: 02:11:40

-Yeah.
-Yeah.
 I think I think we can leave it on that note.
-Listen guys, This was a huge pleasure.
+Listen, guys, this was a huge pleasure.
 I really appreciate you guys putting in all this time.
-I hope we managed to have people sort of like have another inch of understanding on how Bitcoin works and the dynamics in that.
+I hope we managed to have people sort of like have another inch of understanding of how Bitcoin works and the dynamics in that.
-I think many people who listen to this, to the show, probably know how to contact the guests and sign up for a Mike's mailing list.
+I think many people who listen to this, to the show, probably know how to contact the guests and sign up for Mike's mailing list.
 You know, subscribe to Sjor's podcast, you know, follow James in multiple places.
-Yeah.
 So any final thoughts, James?

 James O'Beirne: 02:12:21